This post may contain affiliate links. Please see our disclosure policy.

 Some bakers prefer to store the dough without any mix-ins and add them in before baking, but that’s up to you!

-Make the Dough Ahead of Time
+Make Ahead

-You can make the dough a few days before and then when you’re ready to bake you’ll have freshly baked cookies!
+You can make the dough a few days before, and then when you’re ready to bake, you’ll have freshly baked cookies!

 Ready, Set, Cookie!